JetBrains/kotlin-web-site/pages/docs/tutorials/competitive-programming.md

 </div>

-Alternatively, we can write an imperative implementation of function `f`, using a traditional [while loop](/docs/reference/control-flow.html) and mutable variables that are denoted in Kotlin with [var](/docs/reference/basic-syntax.html#defining-variables):
+Alternatively, we can write an imperative implementation of the function `f` using the traditional [while loop](/docs/reference/control-flow.html) and mutable variables that are denoted in Kotlin with [var](/docs/reference/basic-syntax.html#defining-variables):